 Use ANSI Standards as a Guide

-While there is little regulation of the mold remediation industry in the U.S., keep in mind that there are standards which are based on solid science, which recommended although they are not required.
-Many mold professionals say they use these standards, however, they often Here's more on that standard including new changes which are worthwhile.
+While there is little regulation of the mold remediation industry in the U.S., keep in mind that there are standards that are based on solid science and are recommended, but they are not required.
+Many mold professionals say they use these standards, however, it’s important to know these procedural standards before hiring a mold remediation contractor.
+Here’s more on that standard, including new changes that are worthwhile to know.

 ANSI/IICRC S520 Standard and IICRC – R520